 Our Board is responsible for overseeing risk management.
 It is assisted by our Audit & Risk Committee, charged with monitoring the management of high-level risks, reviewing the risk appetite, ensuring proper controls are in place and annually reviewing our approach to risk management.
-In addition, committee oversees our Assurance reporting process and the annual programme of internal and external audits.
+In addition, committee oversees our annual programme of internal and external audits.